 Vaping among high school and middle school students is at an all-time high according to a recent survey by the FDA.
 In a single year, the number of teens vaping increased by 1.5 million.
 The biggest jump was among high school students who showed a 78 percent increase in vaping, as compared to a 48 percent increase among middle school students.
 More teens are using tobacco products as well — a radical change following years of decline.

 Why are teens vaping?
-More than a third of the survey respondents (39%) cite peer pressure.
+More than a third of the survey respondents (39 percent) cite peer pressure.
 They smoke e-cigs because a friend or family member also vapes.
-Not surprisingly the sweet taste of e-cigs also plays a significant role with 31% of teens claiming they are attracted by the flavorings such as mint, candy, fruit or chocolate.
-A small percentage (17.1%) picked up vaping because they believe e-cigs are less harmful than tobacco cigarettes.
+Not surprisingly the sweet taste of e-cigs also plays a significant role with 31 percent of teens claiming they are attracted by the flavorings such as mint, candy, fruit, or chocolate.
+A small percentage (17.1 percent) picked up vaping because they believe e-cigs are less harmful than tobacco cigarettes.